Using Input Partials

 -d '{"isDefault": true}'

 Default resolution stacks up to 2 levels: action-specific default + integration-wide default.
+To run without defaults, send an explicit empty partialIds array.

 Using Partials with MCP Servers